Rachel Notley: 2015 election

 Notley's first leadership test was in the May 5, 2015 provincial election.
 Following the reveal of a budget that slashed social spending, raised taxes and fees, and held the line on low corporate taxes, the incumbent Progressive Conservative premier, Jim Prentice, called the election.
 With the Official Opposition Wildrose Party reeling from a series of floor crossings and mass defections, most pundits and commentators felt that the PCs had a good shot at winning their thirteenth consecutive majority in the Legislature.
 With strong polling in Edmonton, some felt the Alberta NDP would form the official opposition.

 By the middle of the campaign, however, pollsters began predicting a three-way race between the Progressive Conservatives, the Alberta NDP, and the Wildrose Party.
 Notley had managed to capitalize on the unpopularity of the PCs' budget, stating that she would instead raise corporate taxes and rollback fees and cuts.
 The sole televised leaders' debate proved to be a turning point, with Notley largely viewed as having the best performance.
 Jim Prentice also came under fire for saying "I know math is difficult" to Notley, in reference to the embarrassing miscalculation in the proposed NDP budget released two days prior, a remark which was widely seen as sexist and patronizing.
-Despite her strong performance, Notley herself admitted to having been extremely nervous leading up the event.

 By the final week, the NDP emerged as the front runner.
-Notley herself said that she first realized she would be Alberta's next premier when she took a break in her hotel room a week before the election to read a credible poll that put the NDP solidly in first place.
-While she initially planned a whirlwind schedule to close out the campaign, she realized that this would have not only left her looking extremely haggard during her victory speech, but also would have left her without time to make plans for a transition.

 On election night, the NDP won 54 seats, re-electing their four incumbents as well as 50 new members to the Legislative Assembly.
-The NDP had been expected to make a strong showing in Edmonton, which has traditionally been much friendlier to centre-left candidates than the rest of Alberta.
-However, they took every riding in the capital, all by very large margins—a result that exceeded even the most optimistic NDP projections.
-Even more surprisingly, the NDP took 15 seats in Calgary, long reckoned as the power base for both the provincial and federal Tories.
-This was mainly due to massive vote splitting between the Tories and Wildrose—a phenomenon which allowed the NDP to sweep Red Deer.
-The NDP also swept the city of Lethbridge in its own right and won 16 seats in the rest of Alberta, mostly in the northern and central parts of the province.

-Premiership
+The NDP took all of Edmonton's ridings with large majorities, while massive vote-splitting allowed them to take 15 seats in Calgary.
+This ended the longest unbroken run in government at the provincial level in Canada.

+Notley later told the Canadian Press that she had been sitting in a hotel room in either Calgary or Lethbridge when she saw a very credible poll showing the NDP was poised to rebound from a mere four seats in the legislature – the minimum for official party status – to an outright majority.
+She dropped her plans for a whirlwind schedule to close out the campaign.
+Not only would she have looked haggard in her first speech as premier-elect, but she needed time to begin a transition.